 Ma’ono achieves a nicely crisped exterior, a fluffy and flavorful interior, and seasons the fries generously with a coarse salt.
 They were pretty good on their own, better with ketchup, and bonkers with the cheese sauce.
 That’s why my rating of 8.2 out of 10 has an asterisk.
 It’s an 8.2, but only with the cheese.
 Without the cheese I’d only give a 7.5 on my rating scale.
 The cheese sauce is sold separately, but I can’t imagine the fries without it.

 BONUS MATERIAL: I also ordered the fried chicken sandwich.
 While placing my order I needed to make a quick decision on the spice level.
 My instinct was “Hot” despite the employee’s warning that it was “pretty hot”.
-I stuck to my guns and spent the duration of my sandwich eating sweating from my eyelids.
+I stuck to my guns and spent the duration of my sandwich sweating from my eyelids.
 It was definitely warm.

 Other observations.
 The sandwich was spicy, but it was also delicious.
 That giant yellow and white thing is a daikon pickle.
-There were three on the sandwich, and this one comically larger than the other two.
+There were three on the sandwich, and this one was comically larger than the other two.
 Seriously, it was a good half an inch tall.
-Combined with a large fried chicken breast I had to unhinge my jaw to do my work.
+Combined with a thick fried chicken breast I had to unhinge my jaw to do my work.
 That’s not a problem for me because my jaw actually does pop out of a bit when I bite large things.
 Oh wait…that is a problem.

-The middle of teh sandwich measured about 3 inches tall, so eat at your own maximum height.
+The middle of the sandwich measured about 3 inches tall, so eat at your own maximum height.
 It’s also a lot of food.
-I couldn’t finish everything, and at $18.50 for the sandwich, fries, and cheese sauce I was feeling sting of the meal.
+I couldn’t finish everything, and at $18.50 for the sandwich, fries, and cheese sauce I was feeling the sting of the meal.
 Speaking of the sting of the meal…

 I’m not a spice wimp, but I’d like to offer the following anecdote.
 It took roughly 5 hours for the collective spices from the sandwich and the cheese to work their way through my digestive system and wage holy hell on my body’s lower evacuation route.
 I don’t remember the last time this has happened to me, but I wished that I had brought an ice cube into the bathroom.
 I regret nothing, but I worry about the comfort of my readers.
 You’ve been warned.